jefelito/ecommerce_purchases/README.md

 ## Primary Business Problem

-How can the company increase purchase rate among customers who visit the website?
+How can the company increase conversion rate among customers who visit the website?

 ## Business Questions